-Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding sand volleyball to its roster of sports in the spring of 2013.
-He currently serves as the co-head coach for a sand squad that boasts four wins over Cal during its first three years as a program.
+Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding beach volleyball to its roster of sports in the spring of 2013.
+He currently serves as the co-head coach for a beach squad that boasts four wins over Cal during its first three years as a program.

 Volta has been a member of the Sacramento State indoor coaching staff a combined 18 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).

-In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
-Of the team’s 15 returners for the 2015 season, 12 have overall grade point averages of 3.0 or better.
+In addition, over the last 13 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
+Eight Hornets will enter the 2016 beach volleyball season with overall grade point averages above a 3.0.

-In addition, of the 21 student-athletes that have expired their eligibility during Volta’s head coaching tenure, all 21 have graduated.
+Volta’s players graduate as well.
+Of the 21 student-athletes that have expired their eligibility during Volta’s head coaching tenure, all 21 have graduated.